 1209 The Venetians acquire Corone.

-1500 Sultan Bayazet II forces the Venetians out of Corone.
+1500 Sultan Beyazit II forces the Venetians out of Corone.

-1532 Genoese Admiral Andrea Doria conquers Corone on behalf of Emperor Charles V.
+1532 Admiral Andrea Doria conquers Corone on behalf of Emperor Charles V.

 1534 The Christian alliance leaves Corone which returns to Ottoman hands.

 1686 The Venetians seize Corone.

 1714 The Venetians abandon the fortress which is occupied for the third time by the Ottomans.

 (May 1805) We soon begin to descend the mountain by a

 rocky road, and look down upon the forest of

 olives which surrounds Koroni to the distance

 of three miles. (..)
 We pass through olive grounds and corn fields. (..)
 The modern Koroni probably occupies the site of Colonides, (..)
 The resemblance of the names, Colonides and